How to Participate and FAQs

 • If an individual or group is granted intervenor status, they may not also participate as a member of the general public by submitting a written statement or by requesting to present an oral statement.

-• All applications for intervenor status that were submitted no later than ten (10) days after the date that the notice of the hearing is published (by 16h30 on Day 10) will be reviewed for redaction and posted to the Board’s website.
+• All applications for intervenor status that were submitted no later than fifteen (15) days after the date that the notice of the hearing is published (by 16h30 on Day 15) will be reviewed for redaction and posted to the Board’s website.

 How can I become an intervenor at a public hearing?